About Bill & Kim Cook

 2021: Bill appealed his property taxes to Bartow County Superior Court and requested (and got) a jury trial.
 Going back 25 years, no one remembers a taxpayer doing this in Bartow County before.
 Bill won one appeal and lost two.
 He’s been successfully fighting his property taxes since 2006!

-2022: Because Landlords have sold their single-family rental properties in record numbers, which has lead to a HUGE shortage of single-family rentals, Bill and Kim decided to add 10 to 20 more investment properties to their rental portfolio.
+2023: Because Landlords have sold their single-family rental properties in record numbers, which has lead to a HUGE shortage of single-family rentals, Bill and Kim decided to add 6 more investment properties to their rental portfolio.

-2022: One of the creative financing structures Bill and Kim will employ to reach their 2022 goal of acquiring 10 to 20 more investment properties, is to trade their 27 secured Promissory Notes they received in 2016 & 2017 into new rental property.
-In other words, in 2016 & 2017, Bill and Kim moved from houses to paper.
-In 2022, they will begin moving from paper back into houses.
+2023: One of the creative financing techniques Bill and Kim will employ to reach their goal of acquiring 6 more investment properties, plus a new home to live in, is to trade their secured Promissory Notes they created in 2016 & 2017 for Warranty Deeds.
+In other words, they will be moving from paper back into houses.

 Conclusion